ms-maheswari/Python-Assessment/Assessment 3/login/README.md

    Once both frontend and backend servers are running, you can access the application at `http://localhost:3000` in your web browser.
 Enter your username and password, and click the "Login" button to submit the credentials.
 The application will display a success message if the login is successful, or an error message if the login fails.

+This is the output of the login page

+!(Screenshots/1.png)

+If the login is failed

+!(Screenshots/2.png)

+If the login is success

+!(Screenshots/3.png)